Inside be quiet!

 Installation

 If you are not familiar with the installation of a CPU cooler and are unsure whether you would do it the right way, do not fret.
 Installing a cooler is easy to understand and execute.
 On Intel systems, most be quiet! coolers are installed with a provided backplate for added stability and secure fit.
 The mounting brackets onto which the mounting bridge of the cooler is screwed on are installed horizontally or vertically.
 On AMD systems, usually you need to remove the motherboard’s cooler retention module, before screwing in the mounting brackets and mounting bridge.
 The AMD mounting brackets come in two lengths, depending on horizontal or vertical alignment.
 CPU cooler fans are commonly installed after the heat sink is screwed onto the motherboard.
 Please refer to the respective user manual for any exceptions.
 You can also check our Youtube channel for video mounting guides for each of our coolers!
-The installation process is evolving from one cooler generation to the next and our latest models, like Dark Rock Elite and Dark Rock Pro 5, have one of the easiest mounting systems yet.
+The installation process is evolving from one cooler generation to the next and our latest models, like Dark Rock Elite, Dark Rock Pro 5 and Dark Rock 5, have one of the easiest mounting systems yet.

 Fans and acoustics